chaitanya-mwa/rundeck-cookbook/README.md

 For more detail, this recipe create rundeck users definition file `realm.properties` from node attributes or data bag

+## chef_integrate
+Install and configure chef-rundeck gem.

 # Data Bags
 This cookbook use data bag to manage Rundeck tool users.
 (Or you can manage by node attributes.)

 First, please see [opscode-cookbooks/users Usage section](https://github.com/opscode-cookbooks/users#usage).